Ohio State Route 185

 State Route 185 (SR 185) is a 21.70 mi long east-west state highway in the western part of the U.S. state of Ohio.
 The western terminus of SR 185 is at U.S. Route 127 (US 127) approximately 3.75 mi south of North Star.
 Its eastern terminus is in Piqua.
 Until 2011, this was at its junction with US 36 and SR 66 in the city's downtown business district, at the intersection of Ash Street and Spring Street.
 In 2011, SR 185 was re-routed to travel south along Sunset Drive in the western part of Piqua to a new eastern terminus where Sunset Drive meets US 36, which is known as Covington Avenue at that location.

 Route description

 Along its way, SR 185 travels through eastern Darke County and northwestern Miami County.
+SR 185 travels through Versailles, Piqua, and the unincoporated communities: Brock, Frenchtown, and Webster.
 No portion of this state highway is included as a part of the National Highway System (NHS).
 The NHS is a network of routes deemed to be most important for the economy, mobility and defense of the nation.